[ English | Español | Pyccκuú ]

 pbimplib dllname, convention, numarguments, real_name, PureBasics_name, public_name

 numarguments tells the amount of doubleword (32-bit) values used in the stack frame for argument storage.
 It generally matches the amount of arguments, except when dealing with 64-bit parameters (double, __int64 and so on).
-This value is not really used in STDCALL. real_name is the name actually defined in the DLL's export table.
+This value is not used in STDCALL. real_name is the name actually defined in the DLL's export table.
 The last 2 parameters are optional.
 PureBasics_name allows customizing the name of the function in PureBasic.
 By default, when not specified, real_name is used. public_name is reserved for very specific issues, generally involving low-level assembly programming.
 It lets you specify the name of the symbol, used to call a function directly.
 Take a look at the generated script file once again:

 pbimplib OpenAL32.dll, STDCALL, 0, alBuffer3f